althaf-hussain46/PRODIGY_WD_03/README.md

 The HTML file sets up the structure of the Tic-Tac-Toe game using a grid layout for the game board, status updates, and a restart button.

+<h2>JavaScript Interactivity (script.js)</h2>

+JavaScript is used to handle the game logic, including player moves, checking for wins, and restarting the game.

+<h2>CSS Styling (styles.css)</h2>

+CSS is used to style the game board, cells, status, and restart button.
+The styles ensure that the game is visually appealing and responsive.
 </pre>